The last armed conflict in Latin America is finally ending

-These staggering figures will be on their way to being consigned to history as the Colombian government buries the hatchet with its long-time nemesis, the Marxist Revolutionary Armed Forces of Colombia rebel group, better known by its Spanish acronym, FARC.
+These staggering figures are now consigned to history as the Colombian government buries the hatchet with its longtime nemesis, the Marxist Revolutionary Armed Forces of Colombia rebel group, better known by its Spanish acronym, FARC.

-In a symbolic gesture, the pens that will be used to sign the historic peace deal, years in the making, have been made from recycled bullets once used in the conflict.
+In a symbolic gesture, the pens used to sign the historic peace deal, years in the making, have been made from recycled bullets once used in the conflict.
 An inscription on the side of the pens reads: "Bullets wrote our past.
 Education, our future."

-The two sides, joined by leaders from the US, Mexico, El Salvador, Uruguay, the UN and Cuba are due to come together in the coastal colonial city of Cartagena to sign the accord on Monday.
+The two sides, joined by leaders from the United States, Mexico, El Salvador, Uruguay, Cuba and the United Nations, came together on Monday in the coastal colonial city of Cartagena to sign the accord.

+"Today, Colombians are bidding farewell to decades of flames, and sending up a bright flare of hope that illuminates the entire world," UN Secretary-General Ban Ki-moon said at the signing ceremony.

 It still needs to be ratified by voters, who will consider the agreement in a single-issue referendum on October 2.

-The treaty, which President Juan Manuel Santos and FARC leader Rodrigo Londoño, better known as Timochenko, will sign, requires rebels to give up their weapons and participate in a transitional justice process toward reintegration.
+The treaty, signed by President Juan Manuel Santos and FARC leader Rodrigo Londoño, better known as Timochenko, requires rebels to give up their weapons and participate in a transitional justice process toward reintegration.

 New political era

-If and when it is approved by the electorate, the FARC will cease to be a rebel group but will instead enter into politics as a left-wing party.
+If and when the deal is approved by the electorate, the FARC will cease to be a rebel group and instead enter into politics as a left-wing party.

-The treaty grants the FARC 10 political seats, but it remains to be seen if the rebel group, founded on Marxist ideologies of class struggle, can effectively transition into a political platform.
+The treaty grants the FARC 10 political seats, but it remains to be seen whether the rebel group, founded on Marxist ideologies of class struggle, can effectively transition into a political platform.

 While the deal symbolizes a chance for future generations to come of age in peace, the deal also signals a new chapter for the region.
-The longest running war in the Americas will finally be over, bringing an end to armed political conflict in Latin America.
+The longest-running war in the Americas will finally be over, bringing an end to armed political conflict in Latin America.

 However, not all groups are bound by the peace deal.
-The second most powerful group following the FARC, the National Liberation Army (ELN), has announced interest in the peace deal but refused to end its practice of kidnapping.
+The second most powerful group following the FARC, the National Liberation Army, or ELN, has announced interest in the peace deal but refused to end its practice of kidnapping.

 End of an era for armed conflict in Latin America

-Latin America has slowly been freeing itself from the shadows of the Cold War as countries such as Colombia, Guatemala, Bolivia and Chile -- with the help of the US -- fought off rebel guerillas.
+Latin America has slowly been freeing itself from the shadows of the Cold War as countries such as Colombia, Guatemala, Bolivia and Chile -- with the help of the United States -- fought off rebel guerillas.

 "Across the region, the Cold War is over," said Cynthia Arnson, director of the Latin America Program at the Woodrow Wilson International Center for Scholars.
-Now, "guerrilla war is no longer seen as a reasonable way to contest power."
+Now, "Guerrilla war is no longer seen as a reasonable way to contest power."

-The FARC started in 1964 and, like their mentors in Cuba, was committed to redistributing the wealth, even if it meant by force.
+The FARC started in 1964 and, like its mentors in Cuba, was committed to redistributing the wealth, even if it meant by force.

 But half a century later, now funded by a sophisticated cocaine trafficking network and armed with child soldiers, the rallying cries to protect an agrarian society begin to sound antiquated and obsolete.